eworm-de/routeros-scripts/INITIAL-COMMANDS.md

 > 💡️ **Hint**: You may want to set the same *url* with `ScriptUpdatesBaseUrl`
 > in `global-config-overlay`.

+> ⚠️ **Warning**: The mirrors do not provide checksums.
+Each invocation of
+> `$ScriptInstallUpdate` takes longer and generates more traffic, as every
+> script needs to be downloaded for local check!

 ### Install from git.eworm.de

       :local BaseUrl "https://git.eworm.de/cgit/routeros-scripts/plain/";